 Marathon – Marathon is an open platform and it is very easy to work with.
 This highly efficient containerization tool helps you run tons of schedules at the same time.
 By automation systems, Marathon is able to scale your container infrastructure and monitors them periodically.

 All the tools mentioned are of great importance and a DevOps engineer is incomplete without any of them.
-The high-tech build of the above DevOps tools meet many common requirements and automate to reduce your workload.
+The high-tech build of the above DevOps tools meets many common requirements and automates to reduce your workload.
 Thus, these tools make software development work cycles smooth and fast.

 Make Huge Profits For Your Company By Adopting DevOps Today!!!!